Galton Valley Trail

 1786-1789 – As Birmingham and the surrounding areas started to increase their manufacturing output, traffic on the canal increased and the locks at Smethwick still presented a time-consuming obstacle.
 The canal network also expanded to Walsall and Coventry, which resulted in additional strain on the already inadequate water supply.
 All of this cast doubt on the canals ability to expand its capacity.

 1790 – A solution was completed according to the design of John Smeaton.
 A cutting was constructed, which reduced the height of the hill and the canal from 491 ft to 473 ft.
-The three locks at Spon Lane which lowered the canal to the Wolverhampton level were removed and so was the adjacent steam engine.
-The six locks at Smethwick were halved to three; however, engine, now dubbed the ‘Smethwick Engine’ was relocated closer to the canal and continued to operate .
+The three locks at Spon Lane, which lowered the canal to the Wolverhampton level, were removed and so was the adjacent steam engine.
+The six locks at Smethwick were halved to three; however, the engine (now dubbed the ‘Smethwick Engine’), was relocated closer to the canal and continued to operate .
 This is how Galton Valley started to take shape.

 1824-1829 – Engineer Thomas Telford provided a solution by widening parts of the existing BCN Main Line and bypassing time-consuming sections.